 While water safety is crucial, it’s equally important to take care of yourself and your family’s overall well-being.
 Encourage everyone to stay hydrated, especially when spending extended periods outdoors.
 Additionally, apply and reapply sunscreen regularly, wear hats, and seek shade during peak sun hours to protect against harmful UV rays.

-You may not be able to do these before the holiday weekend, but learning CPR and Teaching Basic Swimming Skills to your kids from an early way are a sure fire way to avoid an accidental injury or death.
+Learn CPR and Teaching Basic Swimming Skills to your kids from an early way are a sure fire way to avoid an accidental injury or death.

 Learn CPR and First Aid